eclipsesource/tabris-js/doc/windows-support.md

 When prompted, leave the password field blank.
 Otherwise the `.pfx` won't be useable for signing on the build service.

-You should now have a `.pfx` file in your users home directoy.
+You should now have a `.pfx` file in your users home directory.